"All" Statement Syntax

 All Statement Examples

-These addional functions and operators are used in the following examples:
+These additional functions and operators are used in the following examples:

 • or - Used to define multiple options if one of the source fields is empty.
-The defined options are applied in order they are written.
+The defined options are applied in the order that they are written.
 The first field with a value is used and the rest ignored.
-If none of the fields have a value, the value in the form itself will be used.
+If none of the fields have a value, the default value in the form itself is used.

 • concat - Concatenates the specified values. concat supports an unlimited number of string arguments (values and/or fields).
 The concat operator must be followed by a space and then the parameters within ( ).
 Field inputs and static strings can be used in any order.